civol/HDLRuby/README.md

    3. The time statement is executed.

-   4. The subsequent statement are processed identically from 1.
+   4. The subsequent statements are processed the same way.